menu

 Normandy is a tiny town located in the state of Tennessee.
-With a population of 105 people and just one neighborhood, Normandy is the 386th largest community in Tennessee.
-Normandy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 107 people and just one neighborhood, Normandy is the 386th largest community in Tennessee.
+Normandy has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Normandy isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Normandy are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Normandy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Normandy is a town of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in Normandy who work in management occupations (27.59%), office and administrative support (12.07%), and food service (12.07%).

 Of important note, Normandy is also a town of artists.
 Normandy has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Normandy’s character.